tasxatzial/2048-game/README.md

 * `--cell-border-radius`: Border radius of cells and board.
 Default is `--cell-size / 18`;
 * `--horizontal-slide-duration`: Duration of a slide across the horizontal axis: Default is `125ms`.
 * `--vertical-slide-duration`: Duration of a slide across the vertical axis: Default is `125ms`.
-* `--zoomin-duration`: Duration of the animation for merging and adding new tiles: Default is `125ms`.
+* `--zoomin-duration`: Duration of the animation for merging and adding new tiles: Default is `100ms`.

 #### Tile fonts

 The font size of each tile is handled automatically based on the length of the tile value, with a maximum supported length of 10.
-This setting can be modified by adding extra classes in [board.css](src/css/board.css) and modifying line 21 in [BoardView.js](src/js/gameView/BoardView.js).
+This setting can be modified by adding extra classes in [board.css](src/css/board.css) and modifying function `_initializeTile` in [BoardView.js](src/js/gameView/BoardView.js).

 #### Tile colors